 UC and the UC Student Association (UCSA) are partnering on “Double the Pell,” an effort to call on Congress to increase its investment in the federal Pell Grant.
 By increasing the maximum Pell Grant award to $13,000 within the next three federal fiscal years, students will be less inclined to take out loans, and more likely to graduate without a mountain of debt.

 Share your thanks and appreciation for those who are rising up to help during the COVID-19 outbreak by providing care, research, education and other work that is essential to saving lives and keeping our communities safe.
 Maybe you have a neighbor who calls to check up on you, or a friend in the medical field working on the frontlines – let’s honor their contributions!

 UCSF’s research and advocacy plays an important role in shaping public policy.
 However, as a 501(c)(3) and a state entity, there are legal restrictions on the types of political activities UCSF employees can engage in on behalf of UCSF.
 Follow these guidelines to be successful when advocating in your UCSF and person capacities.

 Join UCSF Advocates

-Now more than ever, it is critical that #UCSFStandsUp and speaks out to help shape local, state, and federal policies that promote our core missions of healthcare, scientific research and education.
+Now more than ever, it is critical that #UCSFStandsUp and speaks out to help shape local, state, and federal policies that promote our core mission of healthcare, scientific research, education, and public service.